BradCraftMC/BradCraft/README.md

 Click on the releases tab on the right, or click [this link.](https://github.com/5tayer/Bradley-Richards-Pack/releases)

 # Credits
+5tayer
+- Main creator of the pack.

+Tater
-- Tater: Potato textures and helped with OptiFine features.
+- Helped with OptiFine features.
+- Potato textures.

+Brad
+- Recorded sounds.
-- Brad: Recorded sounds for mobs and provided pictures for textures.
+- Provided images for textures.

+Pr1vat3 Ryan
-- Pr1vat3 Ryan: Provided access to the stream outro song.
+- Provided access to 2 songs, including the stream outro song.

 # Features
 Mobs changed: